tccheetah/amazon-shopping-assistant/amazon-shopping-assistant/design_doc.md

 # Amazon Shopping Assistant - Design Doc

 ## Overview

-This doc outlines the approach for the Amazon Shopping Assistant.
-Started with v0 implementation and added v1 enhancements to support queries beyond Amazon's standard filters.
+This doc outlines the approach for the Amazon Shopping Assistant, a truly autonomous agent capable of performing complex shopping research across multiple products.
+I started with a straightforward v0 implementation and enhanced it in v1 with features beyond Amazon's standard filters.
+Now v2 introduces deep product research capabilities and agentic behavior.

 ## Components